dwayn/mysql-sharded-schema-tools/README.md

 that the mysql-sharded-schema-change tool uses.

 ## Operation
-Standard operation of the tool is to run it with no options, but you can provide host, port and/or list of shards for the tool to audit
+Standard operation of the tool is to run it with no options, but you can provide host, port and/or list of shards for the tool to audit.
+The only output will be the schema mismatches, otherwise, no output will be written out unless --status option provided.

     mysql-sharded-schema-auditor